-Do I need to register my drone here in the Philippines?
+Do I need to register my drones here in the Philippines?

 To fly your drone recreationally, you don’t have to get a permit.
 You can fly a small drone around your home or for photos on your drone blog.

-How do I get a CAAP drone license?
+How do I get a CAAP drones license?